AlejandroGarFide/horoscope_creator/README.md

-# horoscope_creator
+# Horoscope creator

-A dummy code for predict your future (just for fun).
+## This little piece of code was created for fun and for practice my python skills.
+## I'm gonna improve this program... in my free time. :)